Supriyati Sutono: Career

-Born in Indonesia's Cilacap Regency, Sutono came to prominence at regional level at the 1997 Southeast Asian Games held in Jakarta, when she won an unprecedented three gold medals in the 1500 metres, 5000 metres and 10,000 metres.
+Born in Indonesia's Cilacap Regency, Sutono came to prominence at regional level at the 1997 SEA Games held in Jakarta, when she won an unprecedented three gold medals in the 1500 metres, 5000 metres and 10,000 metres.
 She won each event with a games record time.
 Her 1500 m run of 4:21.50 minutes proved to be a lifetime best.
 The 5000 m made its debut on the 1998 Asian Games programme, replacing the 3000 m, and Sutono won the inaugural race with a time of 15:54.45 minutes.
 She defeated a high-profile field including Olympic fourth-placer Michiko Shimizu and double Asian medallist Sunita Rani.
 This achievement made her Indonesia's first ever female gold medallist in the athletics competition, and only the country's second winner after Mohammed Sarengat's 1962 men's sprint/hurdles double.
 She also entered the 10,000 m a finished fifth.
 She set lifetime bests over both distances, timing 15:54.45 minutes and 32:52.45 minutes, respectively.

-Sutono retained two of her three titles at the 1999 Southeast Asian Games, topping the podium in the 1500 m and 5000 m events, but relinquishing the 10,000 m to Malaysia's Yuan Yufang.
+Sutono retained two of her three titles at the 1999 SEA Games, topping the podium in the 1500 m and 5000 m events, but relinquishing the 10,000 m to Malaysia's Yuan Yufang.
 She further established herself as among the continent's best distance runners at the 2000 Asian Athletics Championships.
 Taking the home advantage in Jakarta, she won the 10,000 m title and took a bronze medal in the 5000 m.
 The made her Indonesia's first gold medallist at the championships since its initiation in 1973.

-She returned to the Southeast Asian Games on two more occasions.
-Two games records came at the 2001 Southeast Asian Games as she held off Myanmar's Pa Pa to claim a 5000 m/10,000 m double for the second time in her career.
+She returned to the SEA Games on two more occasions.
+Two games records came at the 2001 SEA Games as she held off Myanmar's Pa Pa to claim a 5000 m/10,000 m double for the second time in her career.
 She was also a silver medallist in the 1500 m behind Pham Dinh Khanh Doan of Vietnam.
-She defended her 5000 m title at the 2003 Southeast Asian Games, making it four straight victories at the competition – a first for a female track athlete at the SEA Games.
+She defended her 5000 m title at the 2003 SEA Games, making it four straight victories at the competition – a first for a female track athlete at the SEA Games.
 She came close to repeating her long-distance double but was narrowly beaten into second place in the 10,000 m by Vietnamese runner Doan Nu Truc Van.

 The last major international outing of her career came on the highest stage.
 She was selected for the Indonesian Olympic team for the 2004 Athens Olympics.
 She finished nineteenth in her qualifying group with a time of 16:34.14 minutes.